 - Store in an air-tight container at room temperature for up to 6 months.

-- Use: Sprinkle liberally over all sides of meat and rub in.
+- Use: Sprinkle liberally over all sides of meat and pat into the meat.
 This recipe makes the perfect amount of rub for 2 racks of pork ribs.

 Nutrition Information: